BYUCamachoLab/simphony/docs/source/tutorials/intro.rst

   simulation.multiconnect(component1['input'], component2['pin2'])
   result = simulation.simulate()

+We hooked up our simulator to our circuit, with the 'input' pin on ``component1`` being our input and 'pin2' on ``component2`` being our output.
 Our sweep simulation passed input light on a range of wavelengths from 1500nm to 1600nm, and now ``result`` contains what frequencies came out of our circuit.
 We can use these results however we like.

 In order to view the results, we can use the ``matplotlib`` package to graph our output, but that will be demonstrated